eblahm/coy/src/server/content/webhook.md

+# Building a Webhook Between Draft and Google App Engine

 I think [Draft](https://draftin.com/) is cool.
 To describe what Draft is to the uninitiated in as few words as possible: It's a minimalist, collaborative, cloud-based text editor with [git-like version control